Same-sex marriage in Mexico City: Opinion polls

 An opinion poll conducted in September 2009 showed that the population of Mexico City was almost evenly divided on the issue of same-sex marriage, with 48% in favour and 46% against.
 In November 2009, major newspaper El Universal reported that, out of a sample of 1,000 Mexico City citizens, 50% supported same-sex marriage, 38% were against and 12% had no opinion.
 The same poll showed that support was stronger among the younger (18–29) population, 67%, and weaker among the oldest (50 and above), 38%.
 The most cited reasons for support were "right of choice" (48%), followed by "everybody is equal" (14%).
 39% of opponents cited "it is not normal" as their main reason to oppose same-sex marriage, followed by "we lose values" at 18%.

-A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 63% of Mexico City residents supported same-sex marriage, while 32% were opposed.
+A 2017 opinion poll conducted by the Strategic Communication Office (Gabinete de Comunicación Estratégica) found that 63% of Mexico City residents supported same-sex marriage, while 32% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 29% of the Mexico City public opposed same-sex marriage, the lowest in all of Mexico.